 Talks and Lectures

-Andrew gives talks on a very wide variety of art historical subjects, ranging from art and identity, psychology and science and women artists to various aspects of Russian art and the decorative arts and design reform.
-For a list of subjects on which he has lectured recently, please see below.
-He is very happy to discuss and develop new ideas.
+I give talks on a very wide variety of art historical subjects, ranging from art and identity, psychology and science and women artists to various aspects of Russian art and the decorative arts and design reform.
+For a list of subjects on which I have lectured recently, please see below.
+I am very happy to discuss and develop new ideas.

 Upcoming Public Talks and Lectures